 Considering that millions of people have their blood pressure checked every day, it is surprising that this measurement can be so tricky.
+Often blood pressure measurement in clinics does not conform to the American Heart Association guidelines.
+Even when providers follow the recommendations, however, the readings may not reflect future risk very well.
 Mistakes are far more common than most people realize, and the consequences of inaccuracies can be serious.

 Falsely Positive Blood Pressure Readings: